olhakostovetska/To-Do-App/README.md

 - Disabled controls during in-progress actions.
 - Input auto-focus and state preservation on errors.
 - Real-time error notifications with auto-dismiss after 3 seconds.

-### 🧪 Testing
-- All features are covered by Cypress E2E tests.
-- The implementation passes all required test scenarios.